“They achieve the seemingly impossible”

 Anime UK News

-Whole Hog Theatre was established in 2012 but it's collaborators have been making work together since university in 2010 with the Award-Winning Five Kinds of Silence at Warwick Arts Centre and the National Student Drama Festival.
+Whole Hog Theatre was established in 2012 and it's collaborators have been making work together since university in 2010 with the Award-Winning Five Kinds of Silence at Warwick Arts Centre and the National Student Drama Festival.
 We have always specialised in bold and collaborative adaptations with emerging artists, creating work using puppetry, movement and projection art that defies expectations of what can be realised on stage.

 Since 2013, we have been exclusively supporting and creating Anglo-Japanese and Anime-to-stage collaborative works.
 We began with the word's first theatrical adaptation of Princess Mononoke,